stoflom/various/README-combine_tags.md

 2. Test with dry-run first (recommended):
     ```bash
-    ./combine_img_tags.sh --dryrun
+    ./combine_img_tags.sh /path/to/your/images --dryrun
     ```

-3. Run from the directory you want to process (or edit `SEARCH_DIR` in the script):
+3. Run from the directory you want to process (will use current directory by default):
     ```bash
     ./combine_img_tags.sh
     ```

-4. To delete Lightroom sidecars after successful merge:
+4. Specify a directory and enable cleanup (arguments can be in any order):
     ```bash
-    ./combine_img_tags.sh --cleanup
+    ./combine_img_tags.sh --cleanup /path/to/your/images
     ```

 ## Recommendations